alooboii/EagleVision/notebooks/README.md

 - limitations
 - recommended paper wording

-Use this file when writing the final paper/report section.
+We will use this file when writing the final paper/report section.

 ---